 - To restore files and folders from a cloud-native snapshot, the worker instance is launched in the region where the source VM instance resides.

-- To restore files and folders from an image-level backup, the worker instance is launched in the region where the target storage bucket resides.
+- To restore files and folders from an image-level backup, the worker instance is launched in the region where the storage bucket with backed-up data resides.

 - Attaches persistent disks of the VM instance to the worker instance.